Remi-Coulom/joedb/doc/source/network_protocol.rst

 Network Protocol
 ================

-checkpoint, size, and version information are sent as 64-bit small-endian numbers.
+checkpoint, size, version, and session_id are sent as 64-bit small-endian numbers.

 Client to Server
 ----------------